fandm-college/rcs.github.io/slurm/01_sbatch.md

 date
 ```

 This script will submit a single job that runs on a single CPU.
 For such a simple case there really aren't many requirements when it comes to the Slurm directives.
 It will email the user when the job completes (or if the job failed).
-More information regarding software can be found in the following documentation:
+More information regarding software can be found in the [software section](../software/README.md) of the documentation.

-- Modules
-- Conda environments

 ### Single parallel job using MPI